 4. Provide active opt-in forms

 Under GDPR, consent should be free, specific and informed.
 So, your website contact forms need to reflect transparency.
-Don’t just collect data, justify why you are asking for a particular information.
+Don’t just collect data, justify why you are asking for a piece of particular information.
 In fact, a consumer survey by DMA shows that 62% of consumers in the UK feel more comfortable sharing their data with these privacy laws in place.

 Contact forms that invite users to subscribe should have a tick box or opt-in method.
 This is to ensure that the user has accepted the terms of using the website and how they agree to be contacted.